wintersys-projects/adt-build-machine-scripts/templatedconfigurations/specification.md

 This parameter is the S3 endpoint for your deployment.
 It should be located as near as possible to where (in the world) you plan to run your VPS systems.

-##### digital ocean - Available endpoints to choose from (2020) - nyc3.digitaloceanspaces.com, ams3.digitaloceanspaces.com, sfo2.digitaloceanspaces.com, sgp1.digitaloceanspaces.com, fra1.digitaloceanspaces.com
+**digital ocean** - Available endpoints to choose from (2020) - nyc3.digitaloceanspaces.com, ams3.digitaloceanspaces.com, sfo2.digitaloceanspaces.com, sgp1.digitaloceanspaces.com, fra1.digitaloceanspaces.com

-##### exoscale - Available endpoints to choose from (2024) - sos-ch-gva-2.exo.io, sos-ch-dk-2.exo.io, sos-de-fra-1.exo.io, sos-de-muc-1.exo.io, sos-at-vie-1.exo.io, sos-bg-sof-1
+**exoscale** - Available endpoints to choose from (2024) - sos-ch-gva-2.exo.io, sos-ch-dk-2.exo.io, sos-de-fra-1.exo.io, sos-de-muc-1.exo.io, sos-at-vie-1.exo.io, sos-at-vie-2.exo.io, sos-bg-sof-1

-##### linode - Available endpoints to choose from (2025) - us-east-1.linodeobjects.com eu-central-1.linodeobjects.com ap-south-1.linodeobjects.com us-southeast-1.linodeobjects.com us-iad-1.linodeobjects.com fr-par-1.linodeobjects.com us-ord-1.linodeobjects.com in-maa-1.linodeobjects.com se-sto-1.linodeobjects.com it-mil-1.linodeobjects.com us-sea-1.linodeobjects.com id-cgk-1.linodeobjects.com jp-osa-1.linodeobjects.com br-gru-1.linodeobjects.com us-lax-1.linodeobjects.com nl-ams-1.linodeobjects.com us-mia-1.linodeobjects.com es-mad-1.linodeobjects.com us-iad-10.linodeobjects.com au-mel-1.linodeobjects.com gb-lon-1.linodeobjects.com sg-sin-1.linodeobjects.com jp-tyo-1.linodeobjects.com
+**linode** - Available endpoints to choose from (2025) - us-east-1.linodeobjects.com eu-central-1.linodeobjects.com ap-south-1.linodeobjects.com us-southeast-1.linodeobjects.com us-iad-1.linodeobjects.com fr-par-1.linodeobjects.com us-ord-1.linodeobjects.com in-maa-1.linodeobjects.com se-sto-1.linodeobjects.com it-mil-1.linodeobjects.com us-sea-1.linodeobjects.com id-cgk-1.linodeobjects.com jp-osa-1.linodeobjects.com br-gru-1.linodeobjects.com us-lax-1.linodeobjects.com nl-ams-1.linodeobjects.com us-mia-1.linodeobjects.com es-mad-1.linodeobjects.com us-iad-10.linodeobjects.com au-mel-1.linodeobjects.com gb-lon-1.linodeobjects.com sg-sin-1.linodeobjects.com jp-tyo-1.linodeobjects.com

-##### vultr - Available endpints to choose from (2024) - ewr1.vultrobjects.com, ams1.vultrobjects.com, sjc1.vultrobjects.com, sgp1.vultrobjects.com
+**vultr** - Available endpints to choose from (2024) - ewr1.vultrobjects.com, ams1.vultrobjects.com, sjc1.vultrobjects.com, sgp1.vultrobjects.com

-You can set your ${S3_HOST_BASE} parameter in your template to one of these listed endpoints depending on who your object storage is hosted with (which will likely be the same provider as your VPS systems).
+**SPECIAL NOTE:**

-A trick you can use with this value is that you can provide  a chain of values.
-What this will do is that whenever the system makes a backup it will make backups to all the regions in your region chain and that means you can make backups of your sourcecode/databases to multiple regions therefore making yourself more resilient.
+A trick you can use with this value is that you can provide a "chain" of S3_HOST_BASE values in your template.
+What this will do is that whenever the system makes a backup it will make backups to all the regions in your s3_HOST_BASE region chain and that means you can make backups of your sourcecode/databases to multiple regions therefore making yourself more resilient.
 If a region for your provider is down you will still have backups in different regions that you can fall back on.
 To make a region chain you just set your template value to be a colon separated list.
-Using linode as an example your region chain would look like:
+Using linode as an example your region chain could look like:

-S3_HOST_BASE="nl-ams-1.linodeobjects.com:us-southeast-1.linodeobjects.com:in-maa-1.linodeobjects.com"
+**S3_HOST_BASE="nl-ams-1.linodeobjects.com:us-southeast-1.linodeobjects.com:in-maa-1.linodeobjects.com"**

-To make it clear just setting this value as described to a region chain will get you backups to nl-ams-1 us-southeast-1 in-maa-1
+To make it clear just setting this value as described to a region chain will get you backups to **nl-ams-1,us-southeast-1 and in-maa-1**

 -----